emqx/blog/en/202109/emqx-newsletter-202108.md

-In August, the open source teams are mostly keeping the focus on EMQ X 5.0 feature developments.
+In August, the open source team continually focused on EMQ X 5.0 feature developments.
 A lot of heat in discussions, a lot of fast iterations.
 EMQ X 5.0 has reached alpha.5 release.
 And we expect the **first** beta release to come soon.

 ## A quick glance at EMQ X 5.0 management UI